 The American Heritage Center (AHC) is the University of Wyoming's repository of manuscripts collections, rare books, and the university archives.
 Many universities have primary source repositories.
 Few have repositories as extensive and significant as the AHC.
 More importantly, few universities have such repositories as welcoming and accessible to undergraduate and graduate students.
-Internationally known for its historical collections the AHC first and foremost serves the students and citizens of Wyoming.
-The AHC sponsors a wide range of scholarly and popular programs including lectures, symposia, and exhibits.
-Not a dusty attic or an exclusive sanctuary, the AHC is a welcoming, lively, place where both experts and novices engage with the original sources of history.
-Access is free and open to all.
+Internationally known for its historical collections, the AHC first and foremost serves the students and citizens of Wyoming.

 AHC collections go beyond Wyoming’s or the region’s borders and support a wide range of research and teaching activities in the humanities, sciences, arts, business, and education.